Azure-Samples/azure-pipelines-remote-tasks/README.md

 ## Referencing pipeline steps

-For repositories in the same repository, the `yaml` file containing the pipeline steps is referenced via the `template` step(s):
+For templates in the same repository, the `yaml` file containing the pipeline steps is referenced via the `template` step(s):

 ```yaml
 steps: